 This policy changed, however, as Iran's nuclear program became more threatening.
 A movement led by France and Britain in late 2011 culminated in an agreement by the EU at the end of January 2012 to implement a full import embargo on Iranian crude oil and petrochemicals.
-This move potentially affected some 450,000 barrels a day of Iranian exports, nearly 20% of Iran's average crude exports in 2011 and the source of some 25% of its oil export income.
-It also affected international insurance coverage of Iran, and all transactions with Iran's state-owned oil company and its main tanker fleet.151
+This move potentially affected some 450,000 barrels a day of Iranian exports, nearly 20% of Iran's average crude exports in 2011, and the source of some 25% of its oil exports income.
+It also affected international insurance coverage of Iran, and all transactions with Iran's state-owned oil company and its main tanker fleet.207 that facilitated those payments by barring transactions with the Central Bank of Iran or any Iranaffiliated or owned bank.

 There was hesitation by some European governments that centered on ensuring that there would be sufficient excess supply - mainly from Saudi Arabia - to prevent a major supply shock.
-Saudi Arabia, however, stated it would seek to make up the difference, which triggered decisive European action.
-152
+Saudi Arabia, however, stated it would seek to make up the difference, which triggered decisive European action.208

-The EU decision also tracked closely with the language of Section 1245 of the FY2012 NDAA that required the President to phase in sanctions on foreign purchases of Iranian oil and the banks that facilitated those payments by barring transactions with the Central Bank of Iran or any Iran-affiliated or owned bank.
+The EU decision tracked closely with the language of Section 1245 of the FY2012 NDAA that required the President to phase in sanctions on foreign purchases of Iranian oil and on the banks